City-Bureau/field-guide/site/content/_index.md

 ## What Can I Learn By Being a Documenter...

 A lot about the place where you live!
 What is your City Council talking about this week?
-What are Local School Councils, and what community power do they have?
-What neighborhood is the police department doing outreach in?
+Who is on your local Board of Police Commissioners, and what community power do they have?
+What neighborhood is the health department doing outreach in?
 Who governs your water?

 Our Documenters program is a critical component in City Bureau’s mission to bridge the ideals of civic journalism with the economic and political realities in which it exists.
 In short, Documenters democratize news & information at the local level.